Floydlang/floyd/docs/floyd_systems_ref.md

 ## LOCAL FILE SYSTEM COMPONENT

 ???
 TBD
 All file system functions are blocking.
-If you want to do something else while waiting, run the file system calls in a separate actor.
+If you want to do something else while waiting, run the file system calls in a separate process.
 There are no futures, callbacks, async / await or equivalents.
 It is very easy to write a function that does lots of processing and conditional file system calls etc and run it concurrently with other things.

 ???
 Simple file API
 	file_handle open_fileread(string path) impure